-An Executive seat vacated by resignation more than three months prior to July 30 shall be filled for the remainder of the year by the first nominee listed sequentially pursuant to Article II, Section 3, above, who does not fill a seat on the Executive.
+A Steering Committee seat vacated by resignation more than three months prior to June 30 shall be filled for the remainder of the year by the first nominee listed sequentially pursuant to Article II, Section 5, who does not fill a seat on the Steering Committee.

 Section 5.
 Nominating Committee.